ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 .. dropdown:: Use GitHub Actions

-    The following code allows you to publish any Python :ref:`Artifacts` contained in the ``dist`` directory to the private PyPI.
-It is expected to be included when you :ref:`Use GitHub Actions`:
+    The following code allows you to publish Python :ref:`Artifacts` in the ``dist`` directory to the private PyPI.
+This code is expected to be included when you :ref:`Use GitHub Actions`:

     .. code-block:: yaml